A message to patients considering outpatient surgery during the COVID-19 pandemic.

 - Requiring the use of masks by everyone throughout the facility and enhancing protective equipment protocols to include N95 masks, face shields and sneeze guards where applicable.
 If you don't have a mask, we will gladly provide one at check in!

 - Restricting facility access to only those essential for patient care.
-No students, no vendors, no interaction with delivery drivers, no patient visitors...
+No students, vendors, or delivery drivers.

-- *We recognize it can be emotionally challenging for patients to go through surgery while separated from their family/caregiver/responsible party.
-Because of our small size and the individual attention you will receive, we are poised to deliver on all of the extras like facilitating DUO or Facetime calls between you and your loved ones while you wait and recover.
-We are also providing frequent updates to your loved ones throughout your visit.
+- We recognize it can be emotionally challenging for patients to go through surgery while separated from their family/caregiver/responsible party.
+Because of our small size and the individual attention you will receive, we are poised to deliver on all of the extras like facilitating DUO video calls or Facetime calls between you and your loved ones while you wait and recover.
+We will also provide frequent updates to your loved ones throughout your visit.

 - Continuing to support our employees financially during the stay at home order to ensure the best of the best are still providing surgical care for our patients.
 We are fortunate that none of our employees have been furloughed during this time.